RedQ/learning-plans/Pet-App-using-laravel.md

 3. System pull as much info as it can get from Facebook and prefills the profile fields for user.

 ##Angular SPA:
 1. Implement a Angular JS SPA with crud and some other Advanced features.

+## Simple Blogging System
+1. Create a very simple blogging system as a proof of concept
+2. Implement Multi-Level comment system using nested sets
+3. Use Larave's Polymorphic Relationship

+## Create a simple site builder
+1. Users can build menus and pages from admin panel
+2. They can update page content using a cool WYSIWYG editor
+3. Ability to add sliders in any page.

+## Real time News feed system like Facebook
+1. Implement a very basic version of a Real time social media app which uses Long polling, websocket based messaging and chat system using Node.
+2. Upgrade and add features later.

+##